Nesting instinct during pregnany FAQs

 Anything from deep cleaning the entire house, painting rooms, organising cupboards and wardrobes, cleaning and arranging baby clothes, defrosting the fridge and freezer, cleaning all the tiles in the bathroom, stocking up the freezer with cooked meals.

-What are the most common things for pregnant women to do as a result?
+What are the most common things for pregnant women to do?

 For most women the nesting urge involves cleaning the house, washing all of baby's clothes and arranging them in drawers are also common activities.